lunarmoon26/CS5232-IoT/README.md

 1. Attacker as CP join SD’s open wifi

     a.
-Get ip address and configuration of the SD
+Get ip address and configuration of the SD `attacker_get_SDInfo == true`

     b.
 Ask to join a attacker wifi to disable the open wifi.
-The benign CP won’t find it any more
+The benign CP won’t find it any more `ch == c[2]`

     c.
 Direct send command to control the SD

     d.
 After SD configured home wifi connection, attacker CP join to home wifi to control the SD